Martins-Ops/assetrix_task/README.md

 ### AWS
 - Tools/services:
   - AWS Certificate Manager (ACM) + Application Load Balancer (ALB) or CloudFront
-  - Route 53 for DNS validation (recommended)
+  - Route 53 for DNS validation
   - Alternatively, EC2 with NGINX + Certbot if not using ALB/CloudFront
 - Configuration steps (ALB + ACM):
   1. Request a public certificate in ACM for `example.com` (+ SANs)